 “And what am I not going to believe?”

-“Well, I ran his ID on all the ‘shops in town, and it turns out that he’s been in for mental evaluation and/or adjustment on a single occasion these past few years.”
+“Well, I ran his ID on all the ‘shops in town, and it turns out that he’s been in for a mental evaluation and/or adjustment on a single occasion these past few years.”

 Cybercuts was a dogmatic, pro-monkey tech company that came into the public eye after having kidnapped and performed brain surgery on leading human influencers; made them proponents of monkey interests instead of the human agenda.
 Essentially been turned into mindless drones.
 Before anyone found out and was able to do anything about it, they had already contributed significantly to civil unrest and caused damage to human-monkey relations.
 Cybercuts had employed very technically apt monkeys – pioneers who had once been among the greatest.
 They had coded intensely through day and night, in long sweatshop rows.
 If there hadn’t been political and ideological motivation involved, one could rightfully have questioned the purpose of their actions.
 They strived for a renewed monkey role in a world where they were all but forgotten.
 I never understood their willingness to invest so much energy into something they didn’t need.